dl-solarity/hardhat-gobind/README.md

                 └── Ownable2Step.sol
 ```

-`npx hardhat gobind` with the default configuration will create the following folder.
+`npx hardhat gobind` with the default configuration will create the following directory structure.
 Note there are no `node_modules` parent directory for `@openzeppelin` dependency.

 ```
 generated-types